The Mirrlees Review

 - Is the winter fuel payment counter-productive to energy policy?

-- Responses to changes in marginal tax rates among those on higher income
+- Responses to changes in marginal tax rates for high earners

 - How the tax and benefit system relates to ageing and care